Mathematics (MATH)

 MATH 440 Probability and Statistics I (Units: 3)

-Prerequisites: MATH 228 with a grade of C or better (may be taken concurrently); MATH 124 or equivalent recommended.
+Prerequisites: MATH 228* with a grade of C or better (may be taken concurrently); or permission of the instructor.

 MATH 441 Probability and Statistics II (Units: 3)

-Prerequisite for MATH 741: Graduate Mathematics students or consent of the instructor.
+Prerequisite for MATH 741: Graduate Mathematics students or permission of the instructor.

-Prerequisite for MATH 441: Upper-division standing; MATH 440 and Math 228 with grades of C or better; GPA of 3.0 or higher; or consent of the instructor.
+Prerequisites for MATH 441: Upper-division standing; MATH 228*, MATH 325*, and MATH 440* all with grades of C or better; GPA of 3.0 or higher; or permission of the instructor.

 (MATH 741/MATH 441 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)